apache/linkis-website/README.md

 -Image resources are placed in the static/ directory

 ## 4. Other
-The naming convention refers to "Alibaba Front-end Development Specification
+The naming convention refers to "Alibaba Front-end Development Specification"